How to Make an Invoice in Word: Invoicing Solutions for Small Business

 3. Download the Invoice Template

 Once you’ve found an invoice template that meets all your needs, double click on your selected template.
 A new Word document will open with the template design.
+When using Microsoft Word, you have the option of selecting from a customizable range of printable invoices.
+You can either send your invoice by email straight to your client’s inboxes, or if they are more old-school, you can send it off in the post.

 4. Customize Your Invoice Template